The Wawa Goose

 newwawagoose_monument.jpg

-Since 1963, the Wawa Goose has welcomed visitors from around the world to the northern town of Wawa.
+Since 1963, the Wawa Goose has welcomed visitors worldwide to the town of Wawa.
 The goose monument was the idea of local entrepreneur Al Turcott.
 Although not originally from Wawa, Al first came to the town in 1939 for work and became so fascinated by the area that he sent for his wife and children to join him.
 By the 1940s, Al began operating Turcott's Dry Goods and Clothing store and became very involved in the community.
-So much so, that Al played an essential role in securing the Lake Superior route of the then-proposed route of the Trans Canada Highway through Wawa.
+So much so, Al played an essential role in securing the Lake Superior route of the then-proposed Trans Canada Highway through Wawa.
 Concerned because the final plans had the highway bypassing Wawa, Al and other local businessmen created the idea of the Goose Monument to stop tourists on their TransCanada trips.

-Below are some fun facts about the famous goose that you may not have known.
+Below are some fun facts about the famous goose monument:

 1. Did you know the Wawa Goose Monument is one of the most photographed landmarks in North America?